GreyKeenan/dukesup/index.md

 Throughout the game, cards are played to the table in runs and sets.
 At the end of the game, the player who has the most cards on the table wins.

-The game ends when you play the opponent's CASTLE.
+The game ends when you play the opponent's FIEF.
-However, the DUKES protect the CASTLE, and they must be played first.
+However, the DUKES protect the FIEF, and they must be played first.

-Your goals are to play the most cards, take the opponent's CASTLE, and protect your own CASTLE.
+Your goals are to play the most cards, take the opponent's FIEF, and protect your own FIEF.

 Runs and Sets